manuel-192/m-m/README.md

 ### arch-cl
 Shows the changelog of an Arch package.<br>
 More: https://github.com/manuel-192/arch-cl

+### arch-news-for-you
+Shows Arch latest news only if they affect your machine.<br>
+More: N/A

 ### cp-completion
 Replacement for the official bash completion for the 'cp' command.